steqeq/0000/docs/examples/machine_learning/pytorch_inception.md

     import torch.optim as optim
     ```

 10. Set the loss criteria.
-For this example, Cross Entropy Loss [5] is used.
+For this example, Cross Entropy Loss[^cross_entropy] is used.

     ```py
     criterion = nn.CrossEntropyLoss()